 Muesli, a classic Swiss breakfast cereal, is like granola’s healthier cousin.
 It’s kind of crunchy, kind of chewy, nutty, and not too sweet.
 This version, loaded with hazelnuts, blueberries, and coconut, is perfect with skim milk or yogurt.

 This oatmeal goes way beyond those instant oat packets.
-Bake up a batch of this hearty but wholesome oatmeal (flavored with blueberries, cinnamon, bananas, and vanilla) for a crowd, or just for a lazy weekend brunch.
+Bake up a batch of this hearty but wholesome meal (flavored with blueberries, cinnamon, bananas, and vanilla) for a lazy weekend brunch.

-Hemp seeds are positively loaded with healthy fatty acids and protein.
-Add a scoop to this flavorful salad for a muscle-building post-workout meal.
+Hemp seeds are loaded with healthy fatty acids and even have some protein.
+Add a scoop to this flavorful salad rather than using croutons, which offer pretty much zero nutritional value.

 This recipe provides more guidelines than hard and fast rules.
 Although the actual instructions recommend mixing quinoa with blueberries and mangoes, we think chickpeas, nuts, jicama, carrots, and strawberries would also taste amazing.
 Let the experimenting begin!

 Think of this sandwich as summer’s answer to the timeless BLT.
-Instead of bacon, swap in some turkey.
-No tomato here — just fresh strawberries.
-Sprouts replace the lettuce, and ripe chunks of avocado add a little something special.
+Instead of bacon, swap in some turkey; fresh strawberries stand in for tomatoes; sprouts replace the lettuce; and ripe chunks of avocado add a little something special.

 Few foods taste as yummy together as pork and fruit.
 Make the most of summer berry season by pairing simple grilled meat with a fresh blackberry-infused sauce.